 Answer: The fashion industry was already moving towards digitalization, but now with the coronavirus pandemic, this has accelerated rapidly.
-Every brand and retailer is moving towards digital solutions and we imagine that in a year from now, many processes in the fashion industry that were thought to require physical workforces will be taking place completely online.
+Every brand and retailer is moving towards digital solutions and we imagine that in a year from now, many processes in the fashion industry which were thought to require physical workforces will be taking place completely online.

 What will not be the same after this situation?

-The number of physical stores, the amount of inventory being carried, and the number of staff will be much lower than before the coronavirus.
+Answer: The number of physical stores, the amount of inventory being carried, and the number staff will be much lower than before the coronavirus.
 Brands will need to find better, more efficient ways of doing business online, and this will result in big changes to their business models.
 By the time this situation is over, business models across the fashion industry will have permanently changed to become more efficient and leverage new technology.

 How are you taking advantage of the current situation?